HumanCompatibleAI/overcooked-demo/README.md

 ### Issues

-We have sometimes found the animation to break & behave weirdly (and appeared slowed down).
+We have sometimes found the animation to break & behave weirdly (e.g. skip timesteps).
 This is usually caused by updates to the overcooked gridoworld code (such as switching branches or updating).
 Uninstalling both `overcooked_ai_js` and `overcooked-demo` and reinstalling them usually fixes the issue (simply restarting one's computer might help too).